 If you are keeping your financial goals a priority and are not attending every event, chances are you are going to do things differently than last year.
 Perhaps you are not going to buy a gift for a distant cousin that you rarely see.
 Maybe your children aren’t going to participate in every gift exchange they are invited to.
 It is important to stay honest about how much time and money you are going to commit to the holidays.
 Letting close friends and family know that you have a spending limit for gifts can alleviate a lot of pressure when comes time to exchange presents, and won’t leave you with regrets of overspending.
 You might consider asking your friends and family what they want as a gift.
 Some people on your list might prefer cash, gift cards, or something practical (like kitchen tools).
 By knowing what they truly want you are able to bring them joy even though you are spending less money than in prior years.

-A key thing to remember this holiday season is that everyone had a really difficult in 2020 and there are many things we can do to spread some cheer!
 Even if you are currently living on a crisis budget, you can give gifts that are incredibly meaningful and affordable.
-Whenever you go to purchase a gift, try to think about supporting the local businesses in your community that have been impacted by COVID-19.
+Whenever you go to purchase a gift, try to think about supporting the local businesses in your community that have been impacted by the past two years of the pandemic.
 For example, you may know local artisan who knits scarves and gloves that you can buy for a few people on your list.
 For those on your list who prefer gift certificates, think of local restaurants, ice cream parlors or specialty shops that could really use the business this year.
 You might also think about the future of the children or other people in your life that may need a head start on saving.
 Opening up a savings account, even with a small starting balance, can positively impact the financial health of those around you, while keeping you on track with your financial goals.

 Take control of your holiday spending this year and don’t let one month of celebrations ruin all the work you put into your financial health.
 Need help staying on track this December?
 Let one of our Financial Advocates help you every step of the way!
 Call us at (800) 642-2227 today.